Ouranosinc/raven/docs/source/configuration.rst

 Use a custom configuration file
 -------------------------------

-You can overwrite the default `PyWPS`_ configuration by providing your own PyWPS configuration file (just modifiy the options you want to change).
+You can overwrite the default `PyWPS`_ configuration by providing your own PyWPS configuration file (just modify the options you want to change).
 Use one of the existing ``sample-*.cfg`` files as example and copy them to ``etc/custom.cfg``.

 For example change the hostname (*demo.org*) and logging level: